dcbowman/sayHello/README.md

 # sayHello
-Facilitates networking at events by letting participants know where and with who they'll be sitting.
+Facilitates networking at events by letting participants know where and with whom they'll be sitting.

+Technologies used: Node.js, Express.js, Handlebars, MongoDB, Bootstrap, JQuery